 Articles Based on Disability Inclusion Stories

 Looking to make friends with someone with a disability or if you're someone with a disability struggling to make friends?
 Join Best Buddies or my own creation of "Adopt a Buddy" by me (Tips4Inclusion)

-I dream of having a girlfriend, getting invited to Sweet 16's, going to parties, going to the beach, and hanging out with neurotypical people.
-But this dream was difficult to accomplish.
+I dream of having a girlfriend, getting invited to Sweet 16's, going to parties, going to the beach, and hanging out with non-disabled people.
+This dream was difficult to accomplish.

 Imagine what social isolation would feel like for you.
 How would it make you feel if you were the one being socially isolated?
 Think about what it would feel like for you if you went through the negative impacts of social isolation.

-With all of the fish in the sea, I hope can soon create an environment in which people with disabilities are collaborated with neurotypical people in their circle of friends and the chance for them to accomplish their dreams.
+With all of the fish in the sea, I hope we can soon create an environment in which people with disabilities are collaborated with non-disabled people in their circle of friends and the chance for them to accomplish their dreams.